 This past month, my family found ourselves in Bowling Green to explore Kentucky’s only underground boat tour.

 I’m not a stranger to Kentucky’s Cave Country.
-When my husband and I were married nearly 22 years ago, we spent part of our honeymoon in the area.
+When my husband and I were married, we spent part of our honeymoon in the area.
 We had hoped to tour Mammoth Cave National Park, but arrived in the peak of summer, also the height of tourist season, to find the tours sold out for the day.
 You can learn from our mistake and take a few minutes to reserve your tour in advance to ensure you aren’t disappointed like we were.
+And while you’re making reservations, check out the wigwam motel in Cave City that would make a fun, unique place to stay when visiting Bowling Green too.

 Lucky for us, we found a flyer for another nearby, but smaller, Onyx Horse Cave.
 We were able to see stalactites and stalagmites and other cave formations, so it appeased us.
 The area seems to lure us back time and again- we’ve returned several times to explore.
 I love the people, the hospitality and the fun attractions in the general region, which includes Bowling Green.